anuket-project/anuket-specifications/doc/gov/chapters/chapter09.rst

 The field trial will run the Test Suite for 3 Iterations.
 For each iteration:

--  Vendor RC1 test results are documented.
+-  Vendor RC1 or RC2 test results are documented.
 Vendor provide feedback to Anuket
--  Anuket RC1 test results are documented feadback is recorded.
+-  Anuket RC1 or RC2 test results are documented.
+Feedback is recorded.

 The Community shall review Issues/Gaps during the evaluate stage and do one of the following: